iamkevla/agenda-rdb/README.md

 An instance of an agenda will emit the following events:

-- `ready` - called when Agenda mongo connection is successfully opened
+- `ready` - called when Agenda rethinkDB connection is successfully opened
-- `error` - called when Agenda mongo connection process has thrown an error
+- `error` - called when Agenda rethinkDB connection process has thrown an error

 ```js
 agenda.on('ready', function() {